-We have audited the financial statements of the Township of Hanover, as of and for the year ended accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller
+We have audited the financial statements of the Township of Hanover, as of and for the year ended December 31, 2012, and have issued our report thereon dated March 31, 2013.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.